BBC's flagship soccer show boycotted over Gary Lineker impartiality row - KTVZ

 He added: “There is no huge influx.
 We take far fewer refugees than other major European countries.
 This is just an immeasurably cruel policy directed at the most vulnerable people in language that is not dissimilar to that used by Germany in the 30s, and I’m out of order?”

-Then on Friday, the BBC announced that Lineker would “step back from presenting Match of the Day until we’ve got an agreed and clear position on his use of social media,” adding that it considered his recent social media activity to breach its guidelines.
+On Friday, the BBC announced Lineker would “step back from presenting Match of the Day until we’ve got an agreed and clear position on his use of social media,” adding it considered his recent social media activity to breach its guidelines.

 In response, first pundits, then commentators, and then even Premier League teams announced their intention to boycott the show in support of Lineker.